 OsgoodePD offers financial assistance to individual learners who identify as Indigenous (defined as Status, Non-Status, Metis, and Inuit).
-To apply, the learner must complete an online application.
 A limited number of bursaries are available, and these will be awarded on a first-come, first-served basis.
-Refer to program website for full details.
+Applications open May 1, 2023.
+TO APPLY: osgoodepd.ca/indigenousbursary.